 Richard chuckled a little at that before he went on, “It will be, trust me on that.
 The Space Force really hates it when people don’t get a chance to use their leave.”

-“Why’s that?”
+“Why is that?”
 Rachel asked.
 “It seems to me that if the Space Force can get away with not paying you they will.
 When you lose leave, you lose that pay.”

 “Because if officers and sailors lose leave it usually comes back on the commanding officers to explain why their people were forced to lose leave,” Richard explained to his companions, falling back on his experience as an executive officer.
 “It makes for some uncomfortable questions from BuPers.
 The most typical answer they can give that’ll mollify BuPers is that a ship was out on exercises or something and that the crew couldn’t take leave.
 Sometimes that’s one hundred percent true, other times it’s not.
-BuPers can figure out when a CO is blowing smoke up their ass, but knowing it and proving it are two different things.”
+BuPers can figure out when a CO is blowing smoke up their ass but knowing it and proving it are two different things.”

 “How can they not prove it?”
 Rachel began to ask, then waved her hand to indicate that he needn’t answer.
-“With everything Fleet Command has to process it’s no surprise that some things end up down the backassward black hole of degenerate data.
+“With everything Fleet Command has to process, it’s no surprise that some things end up down the backassward black hole of degenerate data.
 I swear, one of these days humanity, with our incessant compunction to record every tiny detail, will eventually create a mass of information that would probably give even a black hole a stomachache.”

-Hoshi spoke up.
+Triara spoke up.
 “So, what are you two going to be doing?”

 Rachel shrugged her shoulders.
 “I rightly don’t know.”
-She took another sip of her drink as Richard looked to her for an idea.
+She took another sip of her drink as Richard looked at her for an idea.
 Usually, when they took leave Rachel was the one that made the plans for them, and in a way that disguised the fact that they were taking leave together.
-If it was up to him, they’d stay in some hotel and never venture far from the resort; he just didn’t have the creativity that she had.
+If it were up to him, they’d stay in some hotel and never venture far from the resort; he just didn’t have the creativity that she had.
 When the two were in Scotland she practically had to drag him out of the hotel room for all he wanted to do was sleep.